Artin-Schreier curves given by $\mathbb F_q$-linearized polynomials: Preliminary results

-and that relation proved the case $j=2$.
-Let suppose that the relation \eqref{eq1} is true for any choice of $k$ different roots of $g$.
-Let $\alpha_1, \dots, \alpha_{k+1}$ be $k+1$ roots of $g$.
-By the induction hypotheses, we have $k+1$ equations of the form \eqref{eq1}, where for each one we do not consider one of the roots, i.e., the $j$-th equation is given by
+and this relation proves the case and we have the case $j=2$.
+Let us suppose now that \eqref{eq1} is true for any choice of $k$ different roots of $g$ and let $\alpha_1, \dots, \alpha_{k+1}$ be $k+1$ roots of $g$.
+By the induction hypothesis, we have $k+1$ equations of the form \eqref{eq1}, where for each one we do not consider one of the roots, i.e., the $j$-th equation is given by